landing-ai/landingai-js/README.md

   <img width="100" height="100" src="https://github.com/landing-ai/landingai-python/raw/main/assets/avi-logo.png">
 </p>

-# LandingLens JavaScript API Library
+# LandingLens JavaScript Library
-The LandingLens JavaScript AIP library contains the LandingLens development library and examples that show how to integrate your app with LandingLens in a variety of scenarios.
+The LandingLens JavaScript library contains the LandingLens development library and examples that show how to integrate your app with LandingLens in a variety of scenarios.

 We've provided some examples in CodeSandbox to focus on ease of use.